aras-p/aras-p.hugo/content/blog/2023/09-gs-intro.md

 Ideas of representing images or scenes with a bunch of "primitive shapes", as well as tools to generate those, have been around too.
 E.g. [fogleman/primitive](https://github.com/fogleman/primitive) (2016) is nice.

+Media Molecule "Dreams" has a splat-based renderer (I think the shipped version is not purely splat-based but a combination of several techniques).
+Check out the most excellent "Learning from Failure" talk by Alex Evans: at [SIGGRAPH 2015](https://advances.realtimerendering.com/s2015/#_TESSELLATION_IN_CALL) (splats start at slide 109) or video from [Umbra Ignite 2015](https://youtu.be/u9KNtnCZDMI?t=1354) (splats start at 22:34).

+{{<youtube u9KNtnCZDMI>}}

 **Tiled Rasterization** for particles has been around at least since 2014 (["Holy smoke!
 Faster Particle Rendering using Direct Compute"](https://github.com/GPUOpen-LibrariesAndSDKs/GPUParticles11) by Gareth Thomas).
 And the idea that dividing screen into tiles, doing a bunch of things "inside the tile" thus cutting on memory traffic,